danielsaatchi/IIQ-Theory/README.md

 # Octordummer Project at ATINNITUS band & Live Concerts
 ATINNITUS metal band is a cybernetic post-metal band where human band members are experimenting on different communication fidelities (e.g. brain interfaces refer to ones explained in the IIQ theory ArXive paper) to AI-robotic machines.
 ATINNITUS is the born point center of IIQ theory where other collaborators partnered and got involved in for interface intelligence.
-The Octodrummer project is a brain interface metamaterial machine (BIMM) for an AI-robotic octopus-like drummer capable of improvising and synchronizing with human guitarists and vocalists of the ATINNITUS band.
+The Octodrummer project is a concept of brain interface metamaterial machine (BIMM) for an AI-robotic octopus-like drummer capable of improvising and synchronizing with human guitarists and vocalists of the ATINNITUS band.
 They want to perform two songs with it in a live concert.

 ATINNITUS album and songs can be founds on Youtube and Bandcamp Links